sumnerevans/sumnerevans.com/content/posts/travel/2015-baltic-cruise/2015-07-29-st-petersburg-russia/index.md

 to the van and met the driver, Mitri.
 We drove towards the city and she explained some of the sites as we went.

-{{% note %}}
+> [!NOTE]
+>
-I am going to try and write semi-chronologically about are time in St.
+> I am going to try and write semi-chronologically about are time in St.
-Petersburg, but I am going try and group information together more than on my other posts.
+> Petersburg, but I am going try and group information together more than on my
+> other posts.
+>

-These facts may not be entirely accurate.
-They have come through a guide and then through my brain so that is two points of failure.
+> These facts may not be entirely accurate.
+They have come through a guide and
-{{% /note %}}
+> then through my brain so that is two points of failure.

 St. Petersburg is built on ~40 islands and was founded by Peter the Great, Czar of Russia in the 1700s.
 It is the second largest city in Russia next to Moscow